top of page

 Understanding how unpaid rent impacts your credit is vital.
 It helps in taking timely steps to safeguard your score and financial health.

 Unpaid rent typically enters collections after a specified period, often when it remains unresolved after repeated reminders.
-Landlords may turn to collection agencies when efforts to recover rent directly have failed.
+Landlords and property management companies may turn to collection agencies when efforts to recover rent directly have failed.
 This step can significantly impact a renter’s financial standing.

 Collection agencies handle the debt once rent is in collections.
 They have protocols for pursuing payment, including contacting tenants through calls or letters.
 While their primary goal is recovery, their involvement means your debt gets flagged on your credit report.